-Washington, D.C. — Volodymyr Prytula, the chief of RFE/RL’s news website Krym.Realii (Crimea.Realities), says that neither the website’s editors nor RFE/RL was warned of claims or allegations against the site before Russian internet regulator Roskomnadzor began to block access to it last night.
+Washington, D.C. — Volodymyr Prytula, the chief of RFE/RL’s news website Krym.Realii (Crimea.Realities), says that neither the website’s editors nor RFE/RL were warned of claims or allegations against the site before Russian internet regulator Roskomnadzor began to block access to it last night.
 Denial of access to the website has been reported in many cities in Russia and Russia-annexed Crimea.

 “This is an aggressive act that uses the outrageous pretext of extremism to censor RFE/RL and prevent audiences in Russia and Crimea from learning the truth about the annexation,” RFE/RL Editor in Chief Nenad Pejic said in a statement on May 12.
 “We condemn it as an attack on RFE/RL’s operations and the public’s fundamental right to freely access information,” he added.